Council's role and purpose

 Political structure

-In addition to meetings of the full Council, decision-making is separated into three Committees of the Whole and eight Specialist Committees.
+In addition to meetings of the full Council, decision-making is separated into five Committees of the Whole and six Specialist Committees.

-The committees set policy and makes sure that Council business is being conducted in accordance with legislation, Council's strategic objectives and our Community Outcomes in the Long Term Plan.
+The committees set policy and make sure that Council business is being conducted in accordance with legislation, Council's strategic objectives and our Community Outcomes in the Long Term Plan.

-See details of Council Committees, their terms of reference and membership.
+See details of Council committees, their membership, terms of reference and delegations.

 Management structure